Howard Phillips (consultant): Game Master persona and mass marketing

 Phillips was known as the Game Master.
-He said, "I was so immersed in Nintendo's games, and those of our competitors, that I literally knew more about them than anyone else" so he helped establish and manage the Game Counselor toll-free telephone number, where callers could ask Nintendo employees for help with gameplay.
+He said, "I was so immersed in Nintendo's games, and those of our competitors, that I literally knew more about them than anyone else".
+Due to his enthusiasm, Philips helped establish and manage the Game Counselor toll-free telephone number, where callers could ask Nintendo employees for help with gameplay.
 In late 1987, he and marketer Gail Tilden consolidated and expanded this expensive practice into mass media form by creating the free-of-charge Nintendo Fun Club of which he was the President, and whose members received the complimentary Nintendo Fun Club News.
 The modest but energetic newsletter achieved 600,000 subscribers, and its seventh and final issue is dated July 1988.

 The Nintendo Fun Club and the Nintendo Fun Club News were canceled in favor of the much more expansive Nintendo Power magazine, with the first issue in August 1988.
 Phillips was co-editor and gameplay fact checker.
 Because the Nintendo of America subsidiary was such a small company, where "everybody does everything" and "everybody worked together", Phillips was still the warehouse manager even with all these additional roles and regular flights to Japan.

 Nintendo Power features the Howard and Nester comic strip series which caricaturizes his real self in cartoon form, opposite an archetypal fictional boy who symbolizes all the Nintendo playing children of the world, and gave Phillips a direct voice to audience's homes.
 Phillips grew to become an industry personality, a lifestyle spokesperson, and advocate for the American gaming community.
 He said this:

 When we first launched the NES in 1985, we figured out very quickly that kids were just dying to get extra information about the gamesnot just new games that were coming out, but also how to play them.
 Kids loved the magazine because it included screen shots.
 Pre-internet and VCRs, actually showing kids the games was the only way to explain how to do tricks.
 They couldn't just look it up online.
 Gail [Tilden] was really the driving force behind [Nintendo Power].
 I was more of a player's advocate for things that had to do with games specifically, like which ones were cool and why they were cool.
 When we were doing press checks, I would always [fix accidents] like, "This screen is mirrored", or "This guy isn't in this area of the game."
 I made sure it was accurate so that it wouldn't cause more grief to send it out to all of the kids.